10JPN

 Course content

 The course focuses on the katakana alphabet system, cultural understanding and language in use in everyday situations.
 However, a greater understanding of structures is developed and the learning of vocabulary.
 The use of the te-form grammar is an essential component.
-The communication topics are on:
+The communication topics are:

 • House